 Is the Kenya Kwanza government shortchanging hustlers?

-But as debate on the controversial bill gains momentum, many questions have arisen as to whether the hustlers were considered during formulation of the Bill.
+But as the debate on the controversial bill gains momentum, many questions have arisen as to whether the hustlers were considered during the formulation of the Bill.

 Rangwe MP Lilian Gogo accuses President William Ruto of shortchanging hustlers through the Bill.

 Gogo who spoke at Rawinji Chief’s Camp in Kasipul Constituency during an ODM party meeting convened by area MP Ong’ondo Were, said the taxation Bill is a betrayal to hustlers.